 This is the most important thing when you buy refurbished: only shop at reputable places.
 Generally speaking, the bigger the brand is, the better your chances are of getting a properly tested device with a decent warranty.

 Here are a few official outlets that we recommend:

-- Apple Store — Devices are tested and certified with a 1-year warranty.
+- Apple Store — Devices are tested and certified with a one-year warranty.

-- Amazon Kindle Outlet Store — Devices are tested and certified with 1-year warranty.
+- Amazon Kindle Outlet Store — Devices are tested and certified with one-year warranty.

 - Nikon Outlet — Devices are tested and certified, but only carry a 90-day warranty.

-- Lenovo Outlet — Type of refurb labeled, tested and certified, usually has 1-year warranty.
+- Lenovo Outlet — Type of refurb labeled, tested, and certified, usually has a one-year warranty.

 - HP Outlet — Devices are fully tested and offered with “as new” warranty.

 That’s by no means an exhaustive list.
 There are also some big online retailers offering huge discounts for returned and refurbished goods.
 The difference is that they don’t usually come with warranties.
 The goods will have been tested and repaired, by either the retailer or the manufacturer, but you’ll probably have to rely on the returns policy if something goes wrong.

 Retailers offering refurbished goods:

 - Amazon Warehouse Deals — Returned products that are fully tested.